manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

-hard-wire this dependency into the server, but because we learned the hard way from our experience with other programming languages, we are going to loosely couple server and router by injecting this dependency (you may want to read [Martin Fowlers excellent post on Dependency Injection](http://martinfowler.com/articles/injection.html) for background information).
+hard-wire this dependency into the server, but because we learned the hard way from our experience with other programming languages, we are going to loosely couple server and router by injecting this dependency (you may want to read [Martin Fowler's excellent post on Dependency Injection](http://martinfowler.com/articles/injection.html) for background information).

 Let's first extend our server's *start()* function in order to enable